TodePond/DreamBerd/README.md

 ## Loops

 Loops are a complicated relic of archaic programming languages.
-In C, there are no loops.
+In WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite, there are no loops.

 ## Installation

-To install C to your command line, first install the C installer.<br>
+To install WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite to your command line, first install the WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite installer.<br>
-To install the C installer, install the C installer installer.
+To install the WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite installer, install the WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite installer installer.

 **New for 2022!**<br>
-Due to the complicated installation process, you can now install the 'Create C App' app that installs everything for you!
+Due to the complicated installation process, you can now install the 'Create WhenWillProgrammersStopMakingDecisionsForOurSocietyAndJustLeaveUsAloneAlsoHackerNewsIsAVileWebsite App' app that installs everything for you!

 ## Booleans